qrst07/cloudmc-standard-kb/en/automation/deploy-virtual-machine-using-terraform.md

 }
 ```

-Create multiple instance of the same type :
+Here we create 10 instances of the same type using the attributes define above, and they will be named sequentially *prod-appXX*:

 ```
 resource "cloudca_instance" "prod-app" {